More

 Closing Lines

 RBAC helps businesses confidently extend workplace flexibility to their employees by reducing the security risks involved in enabling remote access.
-You must first identify your business needs and define permissions to leverage precise control of your employees’ access rights to successfully implement RBAC.
+You must first identify your business needs and define permissions to leverage precise control of your employees’ access rights for successfully implementing role-based access control.

 Shambhavi Awate